edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 4.4 ARC in the Agent Loop

-ARC is implemented as a light-weight wrapper around an agentâ€™s step/update.
+ARC is implemented as a light-weight wrapper around an agent's step/update.
 At each timestep, ARC reads the internal state $\mathbf{x}(t)$ and exogenous signals (reward, prediction error, uncertainty), computes a bounded risk signal, and applies control actions that modulate *narrative gain*, *attention*, *memory writing*, and *arousal damping*.
 The resulting control signal can be used either:
 - **Inside the state dynamics** (Appendix B/C), or
 - **Inside the learning loop**, e.g., gating Q-learning updates under high risk (Section 6.7).